 4. Be open and acknowledge the emotional aspect

-Money is a sensitive topic for teens and parents alike.
-That’s why it’s important to be open and not judge, keeping in mind that young people are going through an experimental phase.
+Money is often a sensitive topic for teens and parents alike.
+That’s why it’s important to show your teen that you’re open-minded.
+Don’t judge them, and keep in mind that young people need to make their own mistakes.

-“That helps you keep the communication lines open and maintain a certain ‘arm’s length control,” Sophie explains.
+“That helps you keep the communication lines open and maintain some control while still giving them space,” Sophie explains.

 Help your teen apply some of the math they learned in school to everyday life:

-• Show them how advantageous saving regularly can be: $10 a week adds up to $520 a year plus interest!
+- Show them the benefits of getting into the habit of saving regularly: $10 a week adds up to $520 a year plus returns!

 To help your teen learn more about managing money, we have a host of resources and tips available to you.
 Feel free to check them out.